-Eleven members of Congress called for a criminal investigation of top former Obama administration officials, including Hillary Clinton, James Comey, and Loretta Lynch.
+Eleven Republican members of the House of Representatives called for a criminal investigation of former senior Obama administration officials, including Hillary Clinton, James Comey, and Loretta Lynch.

-The congressmen accuse Comey, the former FBI director, of investigative misconduct and obstruction in the Clinton email investigation for his decision to exonerate Clinton before interviewing her and 17 other key witnesses.
-They also accuse him of perjury for lying about that decision under oath.
-Comey also leaked classified information to a friend with the intention of getting it to the media, lawmakers say.
+The congressmen accuse Comey, the former FBI director, of investigative misconduct and obstruction in the Clinton-email investigation for his decision to exonerate Clinton before interviewing her and 17 key witnesses.
+They also accuse Comey of lying about the exoneration decision under oath.
+The lawmakers also point to evidence that Comey leaked classified information to a friend with the intention of getting it to the media.

-They also demand a criminal investigation into Clinton, the former Secretary of State and presidential candidate, for concealing campaign payments she made through a law firm to Fusion GPS, the opposition research firm tasked with creating the infamous Steele dossier filled with false and unverified claims about President Donald Trump.
+The Republicans also demand a criminal investigation into Clinton, the former Secretary of State and presidential candidate, for concealing campaign payments she made through a law firm to Fusion GPS, the opposition research firm tasked with creating the infamous Steele dossier filled with false and unverified claims about Trump.

-The lawmakers accuse Lynch, the former attorney general, of obstruction and improper investigative misconduct for threatening a Uranium 1 informant with reprisal if he spoke to investigators.
+The lawmakers accuse Lynch, the former attorney general, of obstruction and investigative misconduct for threatening a Uranium 1 informant with reprisal if he spoke to investigators.
 They charge that then-deputy director of the FBI, Andrew McCabe, lied under oath on several occasions and authorized a leak in violation of FBI policy.
-Sessions fired McCabe based on the same allegations.
+Sessions fired McCabe based for the same violations.

 Citing a prior criminal investigation referral by Rep. Devin Nunes, the congressmen also accuse Comey, McCabe, former Acting Attorney General Sally Yates, and former Acting Deputy Attorney General Dana Boente of signing a warrant application to surveil Trump campaign volunteer Carter Page.
 That warrant application was based largely on the unverified Steele dossier.
 The four officials are accused of depriving Page of his rights and of investigative misconduct.